boogie-org/BoogieV/README.md

 We do not have a BoogieV parser yet (we are working on it).
 So, running the above command runs BoogieV on the hardcoded program in the Dafny `AllTransformations` method in the file `transformations/AllTransformations.dfy`.
-So, if you want to run it on a different program, you need to changed that program and recompile BoogieV.
+So, if you want to run it on a different program, you need to change that program and recompile BoogieV.

 The output after running BoogieV includes many of the intermediate programs